stappersg/vBook/src/install/source/linux.md

 sudo cp -p ./config/vsmtp.default.toml /etc/vsmtp/vsmtp.toml
 ```

-#### MTA service
+## MTA service

+### Check and disable current MTA

 Check if you have a mail transfer agent service running and disable it.
 The example below is related to a Postfix service running on port 25.

 ```shell
 $ sudo ss -ltpn | grep ":25"